 Contact: studio@jordancorinecruz.com

-Cruz earned a Bachelor of Fine Arts (BFA) in Photography and a Master of Fine Arts (MFA) in Photography, Video, and Related Media from the School of Visual Arts.
-Her work has been showcased at Haul Gallery, BronxArtSpace, and PHOTOVILLE.
-In 2024, she was a BXMA AIM Fellow and an Artist in Residence at BronxArtSpace on Governors Island.
-In 2020, Cruz received the BRIO award from the Bronx Council on the Arts.
-In 2019, she organized and hosted “The Culture of Community: A Latinx Photo Symposium” in collaboration with El Museo del Barrio and the School of Visual Arts.
+Cruz received her BFA in Photography and her MFA in Photography, Video, and Related Media from the School of Visual Arts.
+Her work has been exhibited at Haul Gallery, BronxArtSpace, and PHOTOVILLE, among others.
+She was a 2024 BXMA AIM Fellow and served as an Artist-in-Residence at BronxArtSpace on Governors Island the same year.
+In 2020, she was awarded the BRIO (Bronx Recognizes Its Own) Award from the Bronx Council on the Arts.
+In 2019, she organized and hosted The Culture of Community: A Latinx Photo Symposium in collaboration with El Museo del Barrio and SVA, addressing visual strategies of community formation across the Latinx diaspora.